astral-projects/gomoku-web/docs/gomoku-backend-api.md

 - For endpoints marked with 🔒 (indicating authentication is required):
     - Include an `Authorization` header using the `Bearer` scheme, with the user's `token`.
-      If the request is done by a browser, a cookie will be sent automatically.
+  - If the request is done by a browser-based client, the browser will send cookies automatically with each request.
-      Supported browsers are Chrome, Firefox and
-      Safari.
+    Supported browsers: `Chrome, Firefox, Safari`.
 - For endpoints marked with 📦 (indicating a request body is required):
     - Include a request body with the required information.
     - Ensure the `Content-Type` header is set to `application/json`.